syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Installer-for-Individual-Platform.md

     N> The Setup wizard extracts the syncfusionessentialstudio_(version).exe dialog, displaying the unzip operation of the package.

-2. From the 2016 Vol 3 release(v14.3.0.49), Syncfusion provided two options to  unlock the Syncfusion setup.
+2. From the 2016 Vol 3 release(v14.3.0.49), you are provided with two options to unlock the Syncfusion setup.

  **A) Install with login ID**

 ![](ES-Installer-for-Individual-Platform_images/Step-by-Step-Installation_img2.png)

-    N> Email address and Password is validated and the Path Selection window opens.
+    N> You should enter your Syncfusion Direct-Trac login credentials.
+If you don't have Syncfusion Direct-Trac login credentials, then you can click on Sign Up to a create new account.
+Else if you forgot your password, click on Reset Password to create new password.
+Here Email address and Password is validated and the Platform Selection window opens.

 **B) Install with product key**